RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

   >>> # first use n_times_to_avg to average by a factor of 2 in time.
   >>> uvd.downsample_in_time(n_times_to_avg=2)
-  Data are in drift mode, phasing before resampling.
+  Data are unprojected or phased as a driftscan, phasing before resampling.
-  Unphasing back to drift mode.
+  Undoing phasing.

   >>> print("Range of integration times after downsampling: ", np.amin(uvd.integration_time),
   ...       "-", np.amax(uvd.integration_time))